Gaaays in Spaaace

 “We do something that we call Away Missions, which are separate events that are for no more than twenty-four attendees led by one of the actors doing some kind of different activity,” Deevy explains.
 “You go to a normal convention, you wait in line, you get to the table, you have twenty seconds, thirty seconds maybe to interact with them.
 Our stuff, you do an Away Mission, that’s ninety minutes of doing something with the actors.”

-At the 2024 Galactic Diversity & Inclusion Con, for instance, Denise Crosby – Tasha Yar in Star Trek: The Next Generation – is scheduled to teach a salsa dance class, while Terry Farrell of Deep Space Nine will host “Game Night Shenanigans.”
-Actor Robert Duncan McNeill, meanwhile, will channel his Star Trek persona Tom Paris for “Racing Robbie,” allowing fans to compete in a drone racing tournament, replete with an aerial obstacle course, against the chief helmsman of the USS Voyager.
+At the 2024 Galactic Diversity & Inclusion Con, for instance, Denise Crosby – Tasha Yar in Star Trek: The Next Generation – was scheduled to teach a salsa dance class, with Terry Farrell of Deep Space Nine hosting “Game Night Shenanigans.”
+Actor Robert Duncan McNeill, meanwhile, was set to channel his Star Trek persona Tom Paris for “Racing Robbie,” allowing fans to compete in a drone racing tournament against the chief helmsman of the USS Voyager.

-In addition to Starfleet officers, Klingon warriors will likewise be represented.
+In addition to Starfleet officers, Klingon warriors are likewise represented at the con.
 “J.G.
 Hertzler and Robert O’Reilly – Chancellor Martok and Chancellor Gowron – are teaching Bat’leths for Beginners, a stage combat class where people learn how to fight with a Klingon bat’leth with the chancellors in full make-up, full costume, the whole thing,” Dan Deevy explains.
 “They’re also teaching a Mek’leths for Masters class.
-Same thing, it’s just a different weapon” Hertzler and O’Reilly will also be attending a Klingon banquet that will feature Hertzler’s Martok renewing his wedding vows with Lady Sirella, portrayed by actor Shannon Cochran.
+Same thing, it’s just a different weapon” Plans also included Hertzler and O’Reilly attending a Klingon banquet in which Hertzler’s Martok renewed his wedding vows with Lady Sirella, portrayed by actor Shannon Cochran.

 “With each year, we want to be able to do more of these things, increase people’s opportunities to truly connect with their heroes,” Deevy says.
 “Because I know from my experience, it’s pretty darn impactful.
 I mean, last year, Denise Crosby – who was my first crush on television as Tasha Yar – she officiated my wedding.
 So the fact that Tasha Yar married me, I can say that and it’s not a lie.
 Blows my mind.
 I want to give that experience to as many fans as possible.”